kdeldycke/e107-importer/readme.txt

 Development of this plugin happen in a [dedicated GitHub repository](http://github.com/kdeldycke/e107-importer).
 The latter is the official repository of this plugin.
 All developments are done there.
 This repository is the reference repository.

-FYI, this plugin is [also hosted on WordPress plugins' Subversion](http://plugins.svn.wordpress.org/e107-importer), but this repository is just a copy of GitHub's. **No original development should be performed in the Subversion repository**.
+FYI, this plugin is [also hosted on WordPress plugins' Subversion](http://plugins.svn.wordpress.org/e107-importer), but this repository is just a copy of GitHub's. **No original development should be performed in the Subversion repository**: changes made there will be ignored and deleted if not mirrored in the GitHub repository.

 == Screenshots ==